 Though the weather is chilly, visitors to the City of a Thousand Spires can warm up in pubs, cafes, and museums, and evening concerts provide plenty to do once the sun sets.

 Winter weather in Prague is cold, often below freezing.
 Snow is possible, though on average, the city sees an inch or less of precipitation in the months of December, January, and February.
 Visitors to the city during this time of year should bundle up.
 Many sights are best seen on foot, and a tour of the Prague Castle grounds, for example, will necessitate warm shoes, gloves, scarf, and hat.

 What to Pack

-Layers are your best bet for Prague travel clothing options.
-Shirts under sweaters, warm socks under boots, and a long coat that breaks the wind well will go a long way to keeping you warm and cozy while shopping at Christmas markets or enjoying holiday lights after evening falls.
+Layers are your best bet for clothing options.
+Shirts under sweaters, warm socks under boots, and a long coat that protects against the wind well will go a long way to keeping you warm and cozy while shopping at Christmas markets or enjoying holiday lights after sunset.
 If you’re prone to cold hands, warm gloves are a must.
-You don’t want your hands bound up in pockets in the event the sidewalks get icy or slick with snow or rain; you’ll need them to catch a fall.
+You don’t want your hands in your pockets in the event the sidewalks get icy or slick with snow or rain; you’ll need them to break your fall.

 Other Things to Do

 Prague offers plenty to see and do during December, January, and February.
 Everyday activities that are perfect for winter weather travel include museum-going (Prague has more than art museums, though art from all eras is well represented) and relaxing in historic cafes.
 In the evening, enjoy the music that fills concert halls and churches in the historic district.
 You can also view Christmas decorations, go ice skating, or visit special holiday exhibitions.